Tangerine995/L1000-repurposing/README.md

-# L1000-repurposing
+# Drug repurposing with L1000 data
-Drug repurposing with L1000 data
+Screen L1000 dataset for drug candidates.

 ## RNA-seq data processing
 After getting RNA-seq data, first quantify them with [Salmon](https://github.com/COMBINE-lab/salmon).
+You will need a FASTA file containing your reference transcripts and a (set of) FASTA/FASTQ file(s) containing your reads to run Salmon.

 In R(DE_Deseq_AD.r),install"tximeta" and "DESeq2".
-Import the quantified data and process them into differential expression profiles.
-See [guide](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf) to using Deseq2 for more information.
+Import the quantified data from Salmon and process them into differential expression profiles.
+See [guide](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf) to Deseq2 for more information.

 Top differential expressed genes can then be used in next step as disease signatures.

 ## L1000 data
 ### Summary

-The Library of Integrated Cellular Signatures (LINCS) is an NIH program which funds the generation of perturbational profiles across multiple cell and perturbation types, as well as read-outs, at a massive scale.
+The Library of Integrated Cellular Signatures ([LINCS](https://lincsproject.org/LINCS/)) is an NIH program which funds the generation of perturbational profiles across multiple cell and perturbation types, as well as read-outs, at a massive scale.
 We build a pipeline, in parallel with L1000 group, to process raw fluorescent intensity data into *z*-scores as perturbagen signatures, available at [L1000-bayesian](https://github.com/njpipeorgan/L1000-bayesian).
 Our Level 4 and Level 5 data are equivalent to Level 4 and Level 5 data provided by L1000.
 Pre-computed datasets covering a majority of LINCS L1000 Phase I and Phase II is available in [Downloads](#Downloads) and [Zenodo](https://zenodo.org/record/5559183#.YWJS39rMKUk).